 Timing and method of fruit tree pruning can enhance the amount and quality of your crop.
 Learning when to prune fruit trees will also create an open scaffold that is strong enough to bear all those beautiful fruits without breaking.
-Proper pruning methods and timing is the key to bountiful crops and healthy trees.
+Proper pruning methods and timing are the keys to bountiful crops and healthy trees.
 Read on for some tips and techniques on fruit tree pruning.

 When to Prune Fruit Trees

-Pruning should be undertaken at planting time where you cut the new stem off 24 to 30 inches from the ground and remove any side shoots.
-This causes the new tree to grow low branches and balances growth and the root system to keep the plant from getting top heavy during establishment.
+Pruning should be undertaken at planting time where you cut the new stem off 24 to 30 inches (61-76 cm.) from the ground and remove any side shoots.
+This causes the new tree to grow low branches and balances growth and the root system to keep the plant from getting top-heavy during establishment.

 Fruit Tree Pruning After the First Year

-After new growth has reached 3 to 4 inches, select the central leader and remove all other branches 4 inches below it.
+After new growth has reached 3 to 4 inches (7.5-10 cm.), select the central leader and remove all other branches 4 inches (10 cm.) below it.
 Side branches are spread with toothpicks or similar items to form crotch angles of 45 to 60 degrees from the central leader.
 This allows maximum light and air and creates strong branches that aren’t prone to splitting and can handle a load of heavy fruit.

 After five to six weeks, remove these spreaders.